-This is part one of a three-part series outlining the 13-month engagement between Innovatemap and Canvas.
+This is part one of a three-part series outlining the partnership between Innovatemap and Canvas.

 Think about everything you are able to do with the simple touch of a smartphone screen: Call a ride, pay your friend for dinner, even start a relationship.
 If we are able to do so many things from one swipe, why is finding a job still such a headache?
 Why do we still spend so much time dancing through the inevitable phone tag only to end with an uncomfortable phone call?